 Half the Sky, by Nicholas Kristof and Sheryl WuDunn, has been very inspirational reading for me.
-It demonstrates the creativity people use to make ends meet when given a leg up, via a small business loan or scholarship.
+It demonstrates the creativity people use to make ends meet when given a leg up via a small business loan or scholarship.

 The non-profit told us they were in need of computer flash drives, calculators, digital cameras, and large world maps, among other things.
 These wouldn’t have been at the top of our list.
 Glad we contacted them!

-Next our kids informed their classmates about our collection plans.
+Next, our kids informed their classmates about our collection plans.
 Many families were wonderfully generous, and soon we’d filled an extra suitcase with school supplies.
 Did you know that if you bring a suitcase of donated supplies, the airlines don’t require a luggage fee?
 I just learned this recently (about 7 months too late), but maybe this information will help one of you!

 At the top of the stairs was a covered balcony room with a panoramic view of the city and surrounding mountains.
 There, a group of seventeen Mayan girls was being taught by one very energetic Mayan teacher, Candelaria.
-(She makes an appearance on the video above as do some of the girls we met that day.)

 At the end of her introduction each girl said, (in Spanish) “After graduating, my dream is to be a…” Many said they wanted to be teachers, two wanted to be doctors, one wanted to be an accountant, others wanted to own a business.
 The girls were so sweet and hopeful when revealing their dreams to us.

-The day we visited the Starfish program, Candelaria was teaching the girls how to start a small business.
+The day we visited Maia Impact, Candelaria was teaching the girls how to start a small business.
 She didn’t assume that they’d all choose this as a career, but she wanted them to have this skill along the way to their long-term goal.
 She instructed the students about the importance of saving a little money every time they were paid.
 She mentioned to Todd and me that the girls are from very poor families which are always facing one hardship or another.
 Therefore, the skill of saving is never taught to them.

 During this lesson Daniel and Stephen told the girls that they had a small business at home where they shovel snow, rake leaves, and take care of pets when neighbors travel.
 The girls were quite surprised that American kids would work for money.
 Then we talked about what percentage of money Stephen and Daniel save each time they are paid.
 Candelaria highlighted this comment because she was about to teach the girls percentages as part of this class.